iccaving/icccsite/content/tour/yorkshire-2017-12-15.md

 We found the others huddled in a shelter in Bar and invited them to walk back with us, which seemed quicker than usual.
 A solid trip - it's a shame not to add in a new entrance, but given the conditions there weren't many viable options!

 #### Jack

+### Bar to Bar: {{ DATE=2017-12-20; CAVE=Bar Pot > Bar Pot; }}

+"The Gaping Gill Extravaganza"

+Perry decided that Dihedral was a great idea, so we planned to have teams going down there, Stream and Bar.
+The weather wasn’t at all wet and the walk was fine.
+No hand jammers were forgotten and we all felt great about the day.

+I was to rig Bar, a route I’d been down (and up) once before.
+It started off excellently with me forgetting how to tie a bowline on a bight.
+Things went a bit better from there, seeing as there isn’t actually any rigging for a while.
+We then found the real route down the main shaft, which apparently has eluded many an ICCC caver on previous trips.
+There was a traverse around to the pitch head, over a lovely large ledge.
+This wasn’t technically challenging but my lack of practice was evident, and it took me a long time.
+Finally at the pitch head, I was quite scared to descend.
+I had never rigged a pitch this large before and my faith in my own knots is far from absolute.
+I managed it and then the next wave of fear arrived – what if the rope doesn’t reach the bottom?
+Doing a change over and coming back up to re-rig was very unappealing.
+I was tense, descending slowly whilst pulling the rope from the bag to make sure I could see the end before I hit the knot.
+The floor loomed closer, the tackle bag grew lighter, my heart beat harder.
+10m, 5m, 1m…oh I could probably just put my feet on the ground now.
+Well that was anticlimactic, but a relief.

+On to the Gaping Gill main chamber to hopefully find Perry’s group alive.
+I really enjoy the stooping passage bits but hate the stooping part so just crawl as fast as possible.
+Tends to be faster than stooping for me, I get very off balance.
+In the main chamber, we were met with darkness and some may say a little above average water levels.
+We walked further in and were jumped by some doggers that turned out to be Rhys’ group with their lights off.
+No sign of Perry’s group.
+This was concerning because their back up plan was to follow us down bar.
+Seeing as I was rigging they really should have caught up.
+Hmm.

+A bit of chat before photography attempts were made.
+Arun, Ben and I were lighting up the waterfall from the side whilst Jack took photos.
+At some point, lights appeared, and to our relief it was Perry’s group but missing the Perry element.
+Jimmy’s response to “what happened?” was “I’m only telling the story once” so we went back to where the others huddled, and the story was told.
+I’ll leave Perry to tell it because I’m sure he knows what happened better than I do, but basically, he was back at the bus and everything was fine as always.

+I left pretty quickly with Jim and Alex and a lovely unnecessary tackle sack, courtesy of Davey Dubz.

+#### Diss

 ## Thursday